donald-pinckney/npm-follower/notes.md

   Finally, what's the content of install scripts?
 Let's count command / word occurrences within install scripts.
 We'll only count a word once for every time it occurrs in any version of a package.

+  Note: for all the above, we should ignore beta versions, etc.

-- How quickly do authors release updates in response to CVEs? {A, ???}
+- How quickly do authors release updates in response to CVEs? {A, M}
+-
 - How well are CVEs updated to track fixes or non-fixes to packages? {A, ???} (Federico says they get updated, but do they really?)

 ## Dependency Structure